Henrique-O-S/SDLE_Project1/README.md

 ### CRDTs

 First we will start by implementing the [LWW-Element-Set](https://shuvoshaha7.medium.com/lww-element-set-9afff3310819) CRDT.
 In the future, depending on the project's status, we will consider adapting to the [DeltaCrdt](https://hexdocs.pm/delta_crdt/DeltaCrdt.html), since it doesn't require transmission of its state with every change made, only of its delta.
-That would be very positive due to the scalability requirements
+That would be very positive due to the scalability requirements.

+<div style="page-break-after: always;"></div>

+## Anexes

 ### Sistem Design Diagram